seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 he abides.

 **Poet**
-What's to be thought of him? does the rumour hold
+What's to be thought of him? does the rumor hold
 for true, that he's so full of gold?

 **Painter**